Bitchtastic Book Review: Kurt Vonnegut’s Galapagos and Your Big Brain

 The Library Is a Magical Place and You Should Fucking Go There

-Back when I lived in a hippie commune with approximately nine humans and 37 dogs, I biked to the library on a regular basis.
+Back when I lived in a hippie commune with approximately 9 humans and 37 dogs, I biked to the library on a regular basis.
 It was an easy way to keep myself in reading material without spending all of my meager paycheck on books.

 Is it free?
 Is it free?